Alsa2/g2/README.md

 locally and POST to the server using the API and TOKEN authentication.
 A laptop computer is used for remotely controlling the local Rasberry Pi using a Dekptop sharing application (VNC Viewer).
 (Optional) Data from the local raspberry is downloaded to the laptop for analysis and processing.

+## Data Storage

+We stored our collected into a single JSON with array formatting.
+The JSON serves as a backup for our data in case the remote server malfunctions and serves as a quicker way to access our own data when we do graphing.
+Collected data is also uploaded to ```http://192.168.6.142/readings``` everytime data is collected.

 ## Record of Tasks